While we love our range of bouncy trampolines, we also love the fun of basketball.

 Some sports demand a particular physique, but with basketball, it’s enough to have some basic hand-eye coordination and you’re on your way.
 Sure, when kids get older, height does factor into the level of success that you can have as a basketballer, but when kids are younger, it's a great level playing field.

-In addition to these benefits, basketball provides ample opportunity for your child to go onto play representative sports at the local and state level.
+In addition to these benefits, basketball provides ample opportunity for your child to go on play representative sports at the local and state level.
 If you’re thinking of the perfect sport for your child’s next season at school, why not give basketball a go?

-You can start with some practise by installing a Basketball Set on your trampoline or a hoop in the backyard and getting them some confidence prior to the season starting, or get a full hoop for them to shoot on after school.
+You can start with some practice by installing a Basketball Set on your trampoline or a hoop in the backyard and getting them some confidence prior to the season starting, or get a full hoop for them to shoot on after school.

-We want every child to find a sport that they love to and give them some physical exercise every day, and for your kids, that sport might just be basketball!
+We want every child to find a sport that they love and give them some physical exercise every day, and for your kids, that sport might just be basketball!